analogdevicesinc/ai8x-training/README.md

 #### Building TensorFlow (for old CPUs)

 If the CPU does not support AVX, or to enable support for AVX2, or CUDA, or AMD64, build TensorFlow locally.
-Otherwise, skip ahead to [TorchVision and Distiller](#TorchVision-and-Distiller).
+Otherwise, skip ahead to [Nervana Distiller](#Nervana-Distiller).
 _To repeat: Building TensorFlow is not needed when the binary wheels are functioning properly._

 The TensorFlow build requires Java 8 and Bazel, and takes over two hours.